wickett/continuous-delivery-class/README.md

 You will need to allocate at least 4 GB of RAM to Docker to run all these containers (Preferences...
 Resources).
 More is better.

 ## Using Windows?
-If you are using Windows, please install the Windows Subsystem for Linux (https://docs.microsoft.com/en-us/windows/wsl/install) and you should be able to follow along with the class.
+If you are using Windows, please install the Windows Subsystem for Linux (https://learn.microsoft.com/en-us/windows/wsl/install) and you should be able to follow along with the class.
+The lab was tested under WSL 2 using Ubuntu 24 on Windows 11.
+This HOWTO on setting up a WSL development environment may be helpful (https://learn.microsoft.com/en-us/windows/wsl/setup/environment).
+See https://docs.docker.com/desktop/setup/install/windows-install/ and https://docs.docker.com/desktop/features/wsl/ on setting up docker under WSL2.

 ## Version Control in Action with git
 * Install homebrew from https://brew.sh